-Management Statement Action Mgt Team Time Frame Performance Measures 1.9A Leases & Licences Leases and licences are granted in accordance with the requirements of the Local Government Regulation and Act.
-Conditions apply to ensure proposed activities on community land comply with core objectives of the LGA.
-Leases and licences are granted in accordance with the requirements of the Local Government Act and Local Government Amendment (Community Land Management) Regulation 1999 and in accordance with Council's policies for leasing and licensing of Council land.
-HSC 0 0 All activities on community land comply with the core objectives of the Local Government Act and Regulations.
+1.9A Leases & Licences Leases and licences are granted in accordance with the activities on community lan requirements of the Local Government Regulation and Act. - Conditions apply to activities on community lan accordance with the LGA. - Conditions apply to activities on community lan accordance with the requirement Regulation and Act. בשב es and licences are granted accordance with the ements of the Local mment Regulation and Act.
+Local Government Act an Amendment (Community Regulation 1999 and i Council's policies for leas Council land. ensure proposed and comply with core are granted in equirements of the d Local Government Land Management) in accordance with sing and licensing of HSC 0 0 All activities on community land comply with the core objectives of the Local Government Act and Regulations.
 Leases and licences comply with the requirements of the LGA and with Council's policies.
-1.9B Use/Sale of Alcohol in Reserves rves Applications to Council for use/sale of alcohol in public reserves are considered Applications to Council for • 'Public Reserves Notice' permits use / sale use/sale of alcohol in public of alcohol in public reserves subject to reserves are considered Council annoval and annoval of other MPL/ MBB S Reserves notice is posted. lly. jects applications for lal merits.
+1.9B Use/Sale of Alcohol in Reserves Applications to Council for • 'Public Reserves Notice' permits use / sale use/sale of alcohol in public of alcohol in public of alcohol in public reserves are considered Council approval and approval of other MPL/ MBB w Reserves notice is posted. lly. eprocessions for all merits.
 MPL/ MBB 0 Applications for use / sale of alcohol in public reserves are considered on individual merits subject to approval of other relevant bodies.
-1.9C Reserve Crossings Reserve crossings are only granted in accordance with the requirements of the Local Government Regulation and Act.
-No reserve crossings for private purposes are approved after 31st December 2000, except in accordance with the Regulation and this Plan of Management.
-MPL/ MBB 0 No licences for crossing of reserves for private purposes are granted after 31st December 2000, except in accordance with the Regulation and this Plan of Management.
+1.9C Reserve Crossings Reserve crossings are only reserve crossings for granted in accordance with the requirements of the Local except in accordance with Government Regulation and Act. or private purposes 1 December 2000, 1 the Regulation and MPL/ MBB 0 No licences for crossing of reserves for private purposes are granted after 31st December 2000, except in accordance with the Regulation and this Plan of Management.

-1.10 COMMUNICATIONS TOWERS
+.10 COMMUNICATIONS TOWERS

-Management Statement Action Mgt Team Time Frame Performance Measures 1.10A Communications Towers on Community Land on Community Land Allow the lodgement and I f approved, communi assessment of Development generate income for the Applications for communications community land towers Allow the lodgement and If approved, communications towers HSC assessment of Development generate income for the management of Applications for communications community land towers HSC 0 Council derives income from any approved communications towers and applies it to management of community land
+Management Statement Action Mgt Team Time Frame Performance Measures 1.10A Communications Towers on Community Land ers on Community Land Allow the lodgement and e If approved assessment of Development generate incom Applications for communications community land towers Allow the lodgement and ellipseassment of Development generate income for the management of Applications for communications community land towers HSC 0 Council derives income from any approved communications towers and applies it to management of community land